Eines-Informatiques-Avancades/Project_2025/README.md

 ```

 Once inside the root directory of the project one must move into one of the 2
-folder containing either the parallelized version of the code or the serial one
+folders containing either the parallelized version of the code or the serial one
 and run:

 ```